Yaskawa-Global/SmartPendantSDK/docs/en/howto-troubleshoot-extension-installation.md

 First, enable Development Access on the pendant, if it is not alredy enabled: Navigate to the General Settings Screen, ensure you have at least Management Security Access and check the "Enable Development Access" checkbox.
 If this is the first time Development Access has been enabled on the pendant, a confirmation prompt will be shown.

 Next, navigate to the Package Management Screen (System Settings -> Packages menu option) and select the Extensions tab.
 Select your extension from the list and ensure it is enabled.
 Since Development Access is active, you will see an "SSH Service" option in the extension detail panel at bottom.
 Switch the service to "On".
-This will starts an SSHd service within the extension Linux container and setup a proxy from the YRC Controller port 20022 through to it.
+This will start an SSHd service within the extension Linux container and setup a proxy from the YRC Controller port 20022 through to it.

 Now, use your SSH login client to connect to the IP address of the YRC Controller LAN/LAN2 but specify port 20022 (instead of the default 22).
 The LAN/LAN2 IP assigned IP address is visible on the Controller Settings Screen Network section (System Settings -> Controller menu option).
 From a Linux PC (substituting the appropriate IP address):